chatpin/b-notes/notes/hypertext.md

 # hypertext/Ted Nelson

-## Lo and Behold: Reveries of the Connected World

 I first came across Ted Nelson in Werner Herzog’s documentary, Lo and Behold: Reveries of the Connected World (2016).
 What immediately struck me was his analogy of information—as something fluid, like water moving past and through his fingers.

 Later, I discovered that Nelson is regarded as one of the pioneers of hypertext and is credited with coining the term in the early 1960s.